RayKlefstad/ICS45c/README.md

 This will set the default remote for this branch to `my_repo`.
 In particular, if you make any future changes and want to resubmit them, you can create another `commit` with `git commit -a -m "Fixed bug XZY"` followed by `git push`.

+Now on GradeScope, go to your Account Settings and link your GitHub account to GradeScope.

-Now on Gradescope, press the submit button, choose the `GitHub` option, and select your project and branch as shown below:
+Then on Gradescope, go to the Homework 0.2 Github assignment, press the submit button, choose the `GitHub` option, and select your project and branch as shown below:

 ![](docs/submit_github.png)